HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site.md

 _The following work will_ not _be completed as part of this milestone:_

 1. **Translating site contents:** Translation of key documents will be covered in an upcoming milestone slotted for FY24 Q1 (Oct - Dec 2023)
-2. **Legacy web analytics:** Updating the existing analytics recorded on legacy grants.gov in order to establish a baseline for comparing the site traffic for `beta.grants.gov` will happen in a later milestone
+2. **Legacy web analytics:** Updating the existing analytics recorded on legacy grants.gov in order to establish a baseline for comparing the site traffic for `simpler.grants.gov` will happen in a later milestone

 ## Integrations